HarryStevens/quoteShare/README.md

 ---

 ### Dependencies

+**quoteShare.js** - Download the latest version from this GitHub repository.

 **jQuery** - You can link to a CDN of the latest version at <a href="https://developers.google.com/speed/libraries/#jquery">Google's Hosted Libraries page</a>.